phouse512/blog/_posts/2017-02-14-hosting-and-deploying-node.markdown

 Now your server is running locally on whatever port you setup, but it isn't accessible on the default port 80 used for web requests.
-What we'll do is use nginx to route incoming requests on port 80 to your node app.
+What we'll do is use nginx to route incoming requests on port 80 to your Node app.

 This post will also not go into some of the intricacies of running and using nginx, but we'll go through a basic configuration.
 We'll also assume that you